LetsUpgrade/javascript-zero-to-hero-sept-23/README.md

 ## Get Started

 To begin your journey to becoming a JavaScript hero, click on the Document link above or visit [JavaScript Zero to Hero Course](https://letsupgrade.notion.site/JavaScript-Zero-to-Hero-in-5-Days-d9954bc517794fe5b491645d39565d4a?pvs=4) to access the course material.
-Follow the steps mentioned to successfuly complete the course
+Follow the steps mentioned to successfully complete the course

 ## Explore More